2 Phases to Get an Amendment on the Ballot in Ohio

 - Repeal current laws

-The Initiative Petition to be submitted directly to the electors is an avenue for Ohioan to make changes when the legislature is unwilling or incapable.
+Submitting an Initiative Petition directly to the electors is an avenue for Ohioan to make changes when the legislature is unwilling or incapable.
 It is a lot of work to get a citizen lead initiative on the ballot so Ohioans can vote for or against it.
 We call this a 2 phase process.

 Phase 1

 Have questions about the above Initiative Petition?
-Visit our FAQ page for answers.
+Click here to Visit our FAQ page for answers.

 Phase 2

-Once Phase 1 is complete, now it is time for Ohioans to sign petitions.
+Now that Phase 1 is complete, it is time for Ohioans to sign petitions.
 We have all been asked to sign a petition over the last few years.
 Some have failed, some have passed, and unfortunately, some never made it to the ballot.

-This is a major reason many large political groups from outside Ohio get behind Constitutional Amendments because they will pay people to collect signatures.
-We are not affiliated with any large political group but we are hearing the cries of average Ohioans because of the ever increasing Property Taxes.
+This is why large political groups from outside Ohio get behind Constitutional Amendments, because they can pay people to collect signatures.
+We are not affiliated with any large political group but we are hearing the cries of average Ohioans because of the ever-increasing Property Taxes.

-If you have questions not answered here or would like to help, reach out to us as [email protected]
+If you have questions not answered here or would like to help, reach out to us at info@axohtax.com